 Having Managers that empower and motivate your team to stay engaged and deliver the best service they can is key.
-Here are 4 of our best ways you can inspire your Managers to empower their teams:
+Here are 4 of our best ways you can inspire your Managers to empower their teams and stimulate employee engagement:

 We spend an average 40% of our waking week at work (apparently 15% of people actually fall asleep once a week at work, but that’s a different blog!)
 Managers should be trying to put together teams that people enjoy spending time in, and therefore are inspired to perform better.
 Team members should feel so involved that they actually looked forward to be working in their teams.
 This will require some thoughtful work by Managers, as you need to get the pairings right that so that people are happy but also motivated by the people around them.
 No two people are the same and clever Managers will recognise this, then try and put people together who compliment each other.